 If the technologist’s report does not include all required parameters (sleep staging, respiratory events, oxygen saturation, limb movements, cardiac rhythm), the claim may be denied for insufficient documentation.
 Standardized report templates help ensure nothing is missed.

-Upcoding and Downcoding Risks
+The Dangers of Upcoding and Downcoding

 Upcoding occurs when a higher-level code is billed than the service actually performed, such as billing 95811 when no titration was done.
 Downcoding happens when a lower code is used, leaving revenue on the table.
 Both carry compliance risks.
 Accurate coding requires the billing team to review the technologist’s report carefully before selecting the CPT code.

-Strategies to Maximize Polysomnography Revenue
+How to Improve Your Polysomnography Revenue

 Clean claims and fast reimbursement do not happen by accident.
 The most successful sleep practices build systems that prevent problems before they occur.

-1. Analyze Your Denial Data
+1. Analyze Your Denial Patterns

 Stop treating denials as random events.
 Track denial reasons by CPT code, payer, and denial category.
 You will quickly discover that most of your denied polysomnography claims fall into a few predictable patterns.
 Fix those patterns, and your clean claim rate improves immediately.